hashicorp/terraform-provider-aws/website/docs/d/ec2_client_vpn_endpoint.html.markdown

 * `dns_name` - DNS name to be used by clients when connecting to the Client VPN endpoint.
 * `dns_servers` - Information about the DNS servers to be used for DNS resolution.
 * `security_group_ids` - IDs of the security groups for the target network associated with the Client VPN endpoint.
-* `self_service_portal` - Indicates whether the self-service portal for the Client VPN endpoint is enabled.
+* `self_service_portal` - Whether the self-service portal for the Client VPN endpoint is enabled.
 * `server_certificate_arn` - The ARN of the server certificate.
 * `session_timeout_hours` - The maximum VPN session duration time in hours.
-* `split_tunnel` - Indicates whether split-tunnel is enabled in the AWS Client VPN endpoint.
+* `split_tunnel` - Whether split-tunnel is enabled in the AWS Client VPN endpoint.
 * `transport_protocol` - Transport protocol used by the Client VPN endpoint.
 * `vpc_id` - ID of the VPC associated with the Client VPN endpoint.
 * `vpn_port` - Port number for the Client VPN endpoint.